Article Translations: (Spanish)

 What Is Autism?

-What Are the Signs of Autism?
+What Are the Signs & Symptoms of Autism?

 Signs of autism can include:

-- trouble interacting, playing with, or relating to others
+- trouble interacting or playing with others

-- having little or brief eye contact with others
+- having little eye contact with others

 - playing with a toy in a way that seems odd or repetitive

 - not exploring surroundings with curiosity or interest (a child who seems to be in his or her "own world")

 No two people with autism act the same.
 Symptoms can be mild and cause few problems or more severe and interfere with everyday tasks.
 This wide range of symptoms is called a "spectrum."

 Public awareness of the signs of autism and new screening tools have made early identification of autism easier.
 Doctors look for signs and symptoms at every checkup, and do a screening test at the 18-month and 2-year visits.